usc-isi-i2/dig-etl-engine/README.md

     cp ./dig-etl-engine/.env.example ./dig-etl-engine/.env

 After you create your `.env` file, open it in a text editor and customize it.
-Here is what a typical `.env` file looks like:
+Here is a typical `.env` file:

 ```
 COMPOSE_PROJECT_NAME=dig